ChrisDuffley/stationPlaylist/addoninternals.md

 * 20.09: fourth LTS release, pilot features removed, connecting to individual encoders in SPL encoders, background encoder monitor registry.
 * 21.01: track property announcement changes, more lint fixes.
 * 21.06: compatibility with newer NVDA releases, type annotations and more robust source code.
 This is the last version with planned new features and bug fixes from me.
 * 22.01: control types refactor, internal refinements to configuration management, remove profile caching mechanism as SSD technology has matured.
-This is the last release from me.
+This was the last planned release from me for some time.
+* 22.03: feature changes and removals to improve add-on security.
+* 23.02: dropped support for Windows 7, 8, 8.1, and unsupported Windows 10 releases.
+This was the last version actively developed by me (Joseph Lee).
+* 23.05: new maintainer (Chris Duffley).
+* 24.03: initial support for speech on demand mode, encoder support enhancements.
+* 25.01: dropped 32-bit Windows releases support, linter updates, Add-on Updater support removed with the introduction of NV Access add-on store.

 Throughout this article, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
 My hope is that this add-on internals article would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.

-To download the add-on, go to https://addons.nvda-project.org/addons/StationPlaylist.en.html.
+To download the add-on, visit NV Access add-on store.

 ## Design, code layout, layer sets and importance of Studio API and Studio window handle